Commana Parish close: Calvaries

 There are two calvaries in Commana.
 One is dated 1624, is 6 metres high, and was the work of Roland Doré whilst the second carries two dates: 1585 and 1742.
 The Doré calvary is located in the enclos cemetery whilst the older calvary stands between the triumphal arch and the south porch.
 In the older calvary there is a statue of Mary Magdalene at the base of the cross and beneath the depiction of the crucified Jesus is a depiction of an angel and devil with Saint Sebastian with archers depicted on the reverse.
 On the Doré calvary, there is a depiction of a monk with a book on the reverse side to the crucified Jesus.
 The other statues are of the Virgin Mary with Saint Hervé on the reverse side and John the Evangelist with Saint Francis of Assisi on the reverse.
 There is also a sculpture of a "Vierge de Pitié".

 The ossuary

 The building was built between 1677 and 1687 and has an altar which came from an old ruined chapel.

 The porch

-Built in the Renaissance style in around 1645.
-In the central niche there is a statue of Saint Derrien.
-Inside the porch there are twelve empty niches these leading up to two doors which give access to the church.
+The porch was built in the Renaissance style in around 1645.
+In the central niche, there is a statue of Saint Derrien.
+Inside the porch, there are twelve empty niches these leading up to two doors which give access to the church.
 The buttresses supporting the porch also have niches which contain sculptures depicting Joseph and the Virgin Mary.